 They do and so they can afford an extensive array of cyber defences.
 But the increase of the threat landscape has caused a filtering down of very effective tools to even the smallest of organisations – maybe like your own.

-We can offer training, help you examine your risks, write you a report on your current business resilience etc. But one of the most exciting things we have in the pipeline is affordable continuous 24/7 monitoring complete with cyber security analysts ready to implement instant incident response if you need it.
+We can offer training, help you examine your risks, write you a report on your current business resilience etc. We can also supply managed endpoint protection and monitoring software.
+But one of the most exciting things we have is affordable continuous 24/7 monitoring complete with cyber security analysts ready to implement instant incident response if you need it.
 And if they jump – you need it.

 We are already meeting with clients about this service ahead of its imminent launch.